Welcome to the California Department of Health Care Services

 J-1 Visa Waiver Application Package Content and Order

-d.
-Documentation from state/local health care officials stating the need for services of the applicant physician
+c.
+Documentation from the local health care official (county health officer/director) stating the need for services of the applicant physician

 a.
 Copy of the completed Waiver Review Application Data Sheet (form DS-3035)